If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

 Paid media refers to any content you pay to promote.
 This is often referred to as sponsored content.

-In the days of traditional PR, this would have been through TV adverts, print advertising, or radio commercials.
+In the days of traditional PR and marketing, this would have been through TV adverts, print advertising, or radio commercials.
 However, the game has changed.
-In 2020, marketing and PR have shifted online and so has paid media.
+In 2021, marketing and PR have shifted online and so has paid media.
+In fact, Statista made a projection that $398,762 million will be spent in digital ads in 2021 and the numbers are only predicted to grow.

 Here are some examples of the different paid media you can utilize: